elena19m/cloud-courses/website/docs/common/ldap/_ldap_basic.md

 ## Installing 389-ds

-The most commonly used Lightweight Directory Access Protocol service (LDAP) on Centos is [389-ds][].
+The most commonly used Lightweight Directory Access Protocol service (LDAP) on Alma Linux is [389-ds][].
 It is the upstream project / free alternative to the RedHat Directory Server project.
 In order to set it up, we will need to install it and all of its dependencies.